Xeveryeo/goit-markup-hw-07/README.md

-# continuation of html-mark-up-hw-05 with forms.
+# continuation of html-mark-up-hw-06 with responsive layout